Marunizer/MyApplication/README.md

 Besides Draco decompression, the rest is up and running

 # Latest Update:
-Bug: Models are not dynamically scaled in AR view, textures do not cover model correctly or at all in AR view
+Bug: Models are not dynamically scaled in AR view, textures do not cover model correctly or at all in AR viewmmmmmm

 Currently working on: downloading models behind the scenes, having some logic to